 The EOF indicators were first presented in 2021 and were discussed in depth with the MAFMC SSC working group in April 2022 and February 2023.
 Considerable progress has been made on updating data inputs for the EOF indicators and planning for system level threshold analyses with the MAFMC SSC.
 After reviewing previous presentations of the EOF indicators, Andy Beet (NEFSC) reviewed solutions to several data input problems identified in July 2022 (menhaden landings were added and differences between different data sources were resolved).
+In 2023, estimates of regional productivity were added to calculate regional thresholds, for comparison with published global thresholds.
 An outstanding data input task is completing discard estimates for all species in the Northeast US, which is in progress.

-An in depth review of methods and associated thresholds for the three EOF indicators has been completed.
-A plan for adapting these methods to data specific to our region (primary production and landings) was discussed with the MAFMC SSC.
-Finally, a simulation study is being planned to use the Northeast US Atlantis ecosystem model [1] to investigate robustness of thresholds and determine how informative they can be.
+A simulation study is being planned to use the Northeast US Atlantis ecosystem model [1] to investigate robustness of thresholds and determine how informative they can be.
 This portion of the research will likely address the MAFMC request to evaluate how phytoplankton size composition might affect the EOF indicator.
 It will also address SSC questions raised about tradeoffs between fishing for different species groups to address EOF, and how climate driven changes in transfer efficiency might be incorporated into or impact EOF indicators.
 In addition, the NEUS Atlantis model may be able to address the lower priority requests on nutrient input and benthic flux contributions to system productivity once model sensitivity analysis determines whether these model components behave reasonably.
 We expect to present results of EOF analyses to the SSC in late 2023.
 If reviews are positive, EOF indicators may appear in the 2024 SOE, and if further work is needed they should appear in the 2025 SOE.

-Automated methods for estimating both short term and long term trends, evaluating time series inflection points, and identifying breakpoints (regimes) are being tested.
+Automated methods for estimating both short term and long term trends, evaluating time series inflection points, and identifying breakpoints (regimes) are being tested for inclusion in the 2025 SOE.

 - The ecodata R package already incorporates long term trend estimation based on Hardison et al. [2].
 This research found that trends were most robustly distinguished from autocorrelation in indicator time series of 30 years or longer.
 However, there is still considerable interest in robust methods for assessing short term trends, especially for the most recent portions of time series and for shorter indicator time series.
 In 2022, work was initiated on short term trend analysis robust to autocorrelation by Andy Beet and Kim Bastille (NEFSC).
-The short term trend fitting method needs more simulation testing to address performance with missing data.
-If this simulation can be completed, it is likely to be available for SOE and risk assessment analyses in 2023 for possible inclusion in the 2024 SOE. - Kim Bastille (NEFSC) has also been working on methods to identify inflection points in indicator time series based on Large et al. [3] and [4].
-A standardized method has been implemented as a prototype and applied to several existing SOE indicators in 2022, but several questions on default approaches to be used across multiple indicators require more in depth analysis and review.
-If this work can be completed, it is likely to be available for SOE and risk assessment analyses in 2023 for possible inclusion in the 2024 SOE. - A method for identifying breakpoints has been implemented by Kim Bastille and Laurel Smith (NEFSC) and a prototype analysis developed using SOE indicators in 2022.
-If this method can be further developed, it may be reviewed in 2023 along with other regime shift analyses (see below).
+The short term trend fitting method needs more simulation testing to address performance with missing data. - Kim Bastille (NEFSC) has also been working on methods to identify inflection points in indicator time series based on Large et al. [3] and [4].
+A standardized method has been implemented as a prototype and applied to several existing SOE indicators in 2022, but several questions on default approaches to be used across multiple indicators require more in depth analysis and review. - A method for identifying breakpoints has been implemented by Kim Bastille and Laurel Smith (NEFSC) and a prototype analysis developed using SOE indicators in 2022.
+If this method can be further developed, it may be reviewed in a regime shift workshop scheduled for May 2024.